biancamika/digital-garden/content/2. Literature Notes/More to That - Literature Notes.md

 >  Interpreting information has less to do with curiosity, and more to do with ==diligence.== Curiosity was the force that brought me to the book, but diligence is what will make that book a useful source of [knowledge](https://moretothat.com/framework-for-knowledge/).
 - The final filter is ==identity==.
 	- This gives you the option to incorporate it into our worldview, composed of ==beliefs, ideas, and truths.==
-	- [[Identity isn't constructed independently]]; it's always constructed in relationship to something else that exists alongside you.
+	- [[3.
+Permanent Notes/Identity isn't constructed independently]]; it's always constructed in relationship to something else that exists alongside you.
 	- Our identities bring together those who are ==similar,== but break apart those who are ==different.==

 > Once that information is processed, we then have the option to incorporate it into our worldview, or discard it altogether.
 This is decided by the final bottleneck: ==the filter of identity.==